-B) Lower dumbbells past your head keeping arms mostly straight with elbows slightly bent.
-Keeping abdominals tight raise dumbbells back to start.
-Low back should stay firm against the floor throughout.
+2) Lower dumbbells past your head, keeping arms mostly straight with elbows slightly bent.
+Keeping abdominals tight, raise dumbbells back to start.
+The low back should stay firm against the floor throughout.

 Repeat for 12-15 repetitions.

-C) Inhale and return back down to the mat slowly getting longer through the spine as you return.
+3) Inhale and return back down to the mat, slowly getting longer through the spine as you return.

-B) Bring the elbow and knee in towards your center as you round your back remember to draw in your abs.
+2) Bring the elbow and knee to your center.
+As you round, your back remember to draw in your abs.

 This move works on strengthening the abdominals and entire core plus gives special attention to the muscles of the upper back.
 Strengthening upper back muscles is going to help promote good posture.